MarshallJD1/Guild-Bank-Logger-WoW-MoP-5.5.0/README.md

-GuildBankLogger (MoP Classic 5.5.0)
+GuildBankLogger for Mists of Pandaria 5.5.0

-A World of Warcraft Mists of Pandaria Classic addon to track guild bank deposits, withdrawals, and gold transactions.
+A World of Warcraft Mists of Pandaria Classic addon to track guild bank deposits, withdrawals, and gold transactions — fully in-game with copyable export window.

-Exports your logs directly in-game into a spreadsheet-ready format (Google Sheets / Excel).
-No external tools or executables required. 🎉

 📦 Contents